 In a 2017 JAMA study by Nicholas S. Downing and colleagues, researchers found that nearly a third of all drugs cleared by the FDA pose a safety risk.

-It took the agency a little more than four years on average to take action for the drugs reviewed in the study.
-In the meantime, patients risk serious harm from unknown side effects.
+It took the agency a little more than four years on average to take action against the drugs reviewed in the study.

 “Our study adds to evidence of other studies showing that black box warnings do not work well as risk communication tools.”